 This can help relieve the digestive burden created by the onslaught of highly inflammatory foods.

-3Meal replacements may benefit more men than women.
+3Meal replacement shakes may benefit men more than women.
 A 2002 study found that meal replacement might benefit men more than it does women (9).

 While the study wasn’t necessarily focused on the effects of meal replacement and gender, when the results were examined, researchers found that men lost a greater amount of weight on average, than did women.

 4Meal replacement shakes help with weight management.
 Two studies done in 2012 and 2013 showed that higher protein intake was directly related to positive bodyweight maintenance over the long-term (10, 11).

 Another 2004 study found that unlike traditional diets, meal replacements were found to keep excess weight off better (12).